 There is no formal track in the Fort Takapuna Historic Reserve, but you can wander around the grassed area of the reserve taking in the military history and superb views of the Hauraki Gulf.

-From the outside (1) you can see two main buildings: the barracks (2) built in the 1880s, and the smaller brick building (3) built by the navy in the 1920s to store warheads for torpedoes and depth charges.
-The main entrance door (4) was originally a window and was converted into a door in the 1920s.
+Fort Takapuna consists of two main buildings: the larger barracks built in the 1880s, and the smaller brick building beside it, built by the navy in the 1920s to store warheads for torpedoes and depth charges.

 The buildings are below ground level because originally they were surrounded by a dry moat, most of which was filled in 100 years ago.